wanchain/go-wanchain/docs/wanpos_api.md

 ]
 ```
 ### 3.2.2. getEpochIncentiveBlockNumber
-Get the epochID of the designated epoch
+Get the incentive pay block number of the input epoch
 ```
 > pos.getEpochIncentiveBlockNumber(18106)
 4003788